AldiRvn/note-agile/README.md

 - theme for increase sale
 - theme for get higher rating on the application store
-- theme for have more number of repeat customer.
+- theme for have more number of repeat client.

 ### Features